fasten-project/fasten/server/README.md

 - `ot` `--output_topic` Name of the output topic.
 Defaults to (simple) name of the plugin.
 - `ct` `--consume_timeout` Adds a timeout on the time a plugin can spend on its consumed records.
 Disabled by default.
 - `cte` `--consume_timeout_exit` Shutdowns the JVM if a consume timeout is reached.
-- `ls` `--local_storage` Enables local storage which stores record currently processed.
+- `ls` `--local_storage` Enables local storage which stores the record that is currently processed.
 This ensure that records that were processed before won't be processed again (e.g. when the pod crashes).
-Local storage relies on the `-po` (plugin output directory), to store message hashes.
+Local storage relies on the `--local_storage_dir` flag, to store message hashes.
 Furthermore, the environment variable `POD_INSTANCE_ID` needs to be available with a static and unique id per pod.
 - `-V` `--version` Print version information and exit.

 ## Usage